Rebasing a pull request¶

 Which should leave you with the following remotes:

-Checking the status of your branch should show you’re up-to-date with your fork at the
+Checking the status of your branch should show your fork is up-to-date with the

 $ git status On branch YOUR_BRANCH Your branch is up-to-date with 'origin/YOUR_BRANCH'. nothing to commit, working tree clean